manirathod1404/Tana_bana/README.md

 # Tana_bana

-Platform Purpose:
+➤Platform Purpose:
 Online marketplace specializing in handmade and artisanal products.

-Product Variety:
+➤Product Variety:
 Offers a wide range of unique handicraft items, such as jewelry, clothing, home decor, accessories, pottery, and more.

-Product Listings:
+➤Product Listings:
 Detailed product listings with high-quality images, descriptions, materials used, and dimensions.

-Search and Filters:
+➤Search and Filters:
 User-friendly search and filtering options to easily find specific crafts, categories, styles, and price ranges.

-Tech-Stacks:
+➤Tech-Stacks:
 HTML, CSS